resire02/capstone48_intro_to_microcontrollers/deliverables/5_lab-project/lab/lab-guide.md

 Calculates an interpolation factor to linearly map the temperature to a color.
 Adjusts the PWM duty cycle for the red and blue LEDs accordingly, transitioning from blue (cold) to red (hot).

+📌 The full source code for this sketch is located at [5_lab-project/TemperatureSensor/TemperatureSensor.ino](../../../deliverables/5_lab-project/lab/code/TemperatureSensor/TemperatureSensor.ino)

 # Door Bell Walkthrough
 Objective: Implement a functioning doorbell using PWM and capacitive touch sensor in the middle.